-Superior care team in the Pediatric Emergency Department at Floating Hospital causes a young girl’s anxiety to disappear
+Superior care team in the Pediatric Emergency Department at Tufts Children's Hospital causes a young girl’s anxiety to disappear

 When Ava Barbadora, 8, landed on her arm the wrong way while out with family in Boston, she was overcome with fear.
 The tears began immediately, and her father, Jeff Barbadora, rushed to the scene and called an ambulance.

-But Ava’s nervousness immediately subsided when she arrived in the Pediatric Emergency Department at Floating Hospital for Children.
+But Ava’s nervousness immediately subsided when she arrived in the Pediatric Emergency Department at Tufts Children's Hospital.

-“As soon as Ava got to Floating Hospital she was put at ease by the staff,” said Jeff.
+“As soon as Ava got to Tufts Children's Hospital she was put at ease by the staff,” said Jeff.
 “Everyone from the doctor to the x-ray technician took the time to provide the level of care that my daughter needed.”

 Ava was diagnosed with a forearm fracture by Chief of Pediatric Emergency Medicine Emory Petrack, MD, who provided Jeff with ongoing updates while the bone was being fixed and a cast applied.
 Child Life Specialists Kayla Howell and Eileen McCarthy helped identify and address the family’s needs and played a vital role in normalizing the environment for Ava.